Just Divorce Financial Mediation Service

 No Winners or Losers

-Everything discussed during financial mediation is confidential; it can only be shared to a third party if the two parties wish to do so.
+Everything discussed during financial mediation is confidential; it can only be shared with a third party if the two parties wish to do so.
 You can be assured that everything discussed in private is never known by anyone else.